 - On Yu-Gi-Oh!, a flashback of Pegasus finding Egyptian carvings had him shout "Jeeeesus!" in bad English.
 At least in the Japanese version.
 In the Japanese version, Bandit Keith screamed "Oh My God!" after his humiliating defeat at the hands of a little boy.

 - Escargon gives one in episode 88 of Kirby of the Stars, when his shell starts to crack.

 - In the Funimation dub of the Studio Shaft Negima!?, Haruna gets one of these after seeing her Pactio's powers.

 - Kawamura from The Prince of Tennis uses this quite often, among his other Gratuitous English, when he's playing tennis.
 There is one episode where he repeats the phrase over and over, getting louder each time, until he finally shouts it to the skies in a long, drawn-out "OH MY GOOOOOOOD!!!".

-- Similar to the Yu-Gi-Oh! example above, in one of the Lupin III movies a truck driver leaps out of his exploding semi (it got hit with a missile, long story) screaming "JEEEESUUUUUUS!!"
+- In one of the Lupin III movies, a truck driver leaps out of his exploding semi (it got hit with a missile, long story) screaming "JEEEESUUUUUUS!!"
 Particularly egregious because that's the ONLY case of Gratuitous English in a movie set almost entirely in America.
 Other yells of fear, horror, or surprise by background characters are in the original Japanese, with subtitles.

 - You can always tell when things are getting really bad on GaoGaiGar, because that's usually when Swan belts a variation on this phrase out.

 - Momoko from Ojamajo Doremi loves saying "Oh my God!" a lot.

-- Garterbelt from Panty & Stocking with Garterbelt when he dies, accompanied by a GOD MY OH when he comes back.
+- Garterbelt from Panty & Stocking with Garterbelt when he dies, accompanied by a literally-inverted GOD!!
+MY!!
+OH!!!! when he comes back.

 - In one of the earlier episodes of Naruto, Gai responses to Kakashi's ignorance to whatever he's planning with this.
 Japanese version exclusive.